briangershon/bsky-tldr/README.md

 Exports from the library:

-`getDailyPostsFromFollows` is the main function to retrieve daily posts from follows.
-See Data Structure Example below.

-There are also utility functions that wrap the AtProto pagination with JavaScript generators:
+Utility functions that wrap the AT Protocol pagination with JavaScript generators:

-- `retrieveAuthorFeedGenerator()` is a generator function to retrieve posts from an author and
+- `retrieveFollows()` is a generator function to retrieve follows from an author.
-- `retrieveFollowsGenerator` is a generator function to retrieve follows from an author.
+- `retrieveAuthorFeed()` is a generator function to retrieve posts from an author, for a specific date.

 And if you want to convert post `uri` to a public URL: